aws/aws-fpga/sdk/management/fpga_image_tools/README.md

     $ cd aws-fpga
     $ source sdk_setup.sh

-The `sdk_setup.sh` script will build the AFI management tools and install them in `/usr/bin`.
+The `sdk_setup.sh` script will build the AFI Management Tools and install them in `/usr/bin`.

 ## Quickstart